xJustin/xJustin/README.md

-- 🔭  Currently, I work full time at Red Hat.
+- 🔭  Currently, I work full time at Red Hat
-- 🌱  I’m learning Python.
+- 🌱  I’m always learning new things.
-- 👯  Let's collaborate on some open source docs.
+- 👯  Let's collaborate on some open source docs
 - 💬  Ask me about FPV quads
 - 📫  How to reach me: email